GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ## Prerequisites
 * Your account must have access to read the audit logs - data access table that will be used as a source table for the analysis.
 For more details regarding different kinds of audit logs, visit this [page](https://cloud.google.com/logging/docs/audit#data-access)
-* The audit logs - data access table that wwill be used as a source table for the analysis should contain BigQuery logs version 1.
+* The audit logs - data access table that will be used as a source table for the analysis should contain BigQuery logs version 1.
 For more details regarding audit logs version, visit this [page](https://cloud.google.com/bigquery/docs/reference/auditlogs)
 * Your account must have access to write to the destination dataset.
 * The source and destination dataset must be in the same location